ngkangting/CSS-Grid/README.md

 - **Positioning with Names Method**

     Compared to **Positioning with Numbers Method**, this method differs by giving meaningful names for each individual line.
-By doing so, users will have an easier time understanding what each Grid line represents.
+By doing so, users will have a better understanding of what each Grid line represents.
+Thereby, helping users to easily define the Starting and Ending line for a Grid item.

     To name Grid lines, the code of **grid-template-rows** and **grid-template-columns** needs to be edited.